Book Now

 The third arch, known as the transverse arch, runs across the midfoot, perpendicular to the longitudinal arches.
 It spans from the inner to the outer edge of the foot, connecting the tarsal bones.
 The transverse arch plays a vital role in weight distribution and maintaining the foot’s structural integrity.

-This arch functions as a natural support bridge, allowing for efficient weight transfer during activities such as standing, walking, and running.
+This feet arch functions as a natural support bridge, allowing for efficient weight transfer during activities such as standing, walking, and running.
 It assists in maintaining the foot’s shape, preventing excessive flattening or widening during weight-bearing.
 Any disruptions to the transverse arch, such as collapsed arches or imbalances, can lead to foot deformities and conditions such as Morton’s neuroma.
 Stability exercises like balancing on a Bosu ball help strengthen all 3 arches to a certain degree depending on what motion the patient is instructed to perform during rehab.

 What can we conclude from this?